-The Board has overall responsibility for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Group's strategic business objectives, determining the Group's risk acceptance levels, and ensuring the Group establishes and maintains appropriate and effective risk management and internal controls systems.
+The Board has the overall responsibility for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Group's strategic business objectives, determining the Group's risk appetite and tolerance levels, and ensuring the Group establishes and maintains appropriate and effective risk management and internal controls systems.

-The Board acknowledges its responsibility for the risk management and internal control systems and review of their effectiveness.
+The Board acknowledges its responsibility for the risk management and internal control systems and the review of their effectiveness.